-Jesus was under no illusion that his teaching would be met by wild acceptance.
+Jesus was under no illusion that his teaching would not be met by wild acceptance.

-The ancient eunuch, the “bed guard” of the king’s harem, was chosen for employment because libidinous sentiment could not be reached as with other men.
+The ancient eunuch, the “bed guard” of the king’s harem, was chosen for employment because libidinous sentiment, for him, could not be reached as with other men.
 However, this does not mean that the eunuch could not be reached at all.

 There is a deeper desire for sexual communion, for love and relationship, for oneness, not primarily rooted in physical anatomy but as a defining characteristic of the soul “made in the image”; as such, the eunuch would have suffered silently in his aloneness, a prisoner within in his own body, unable to feel or to express all that might be hidden in the deeper heart.